Don’t Let Evangelists Hijack The Teachings of Jesus

 And if alive today, would no doubt be protecting the downtrodden people, innocent animals and saving the planet.

-We are in really dangerous territory now.
+We are in dangerous territory.
 President Trump and his vice-president are both always ‘thanking God’ for their right to support arms sales, war, hunt polar bears, drill for oil, deny climate change, insult others who don’t share their beliefs, and then ‘hijack Christianity’ to do all this, in the name of Jesus.

-This is now veering into other areas like homophobia, not doing anything about genocide, cosying up to world dictators and groping women.
-We have a situation where the monarchy (head of our Church of England) used money to pay off a young woman who has now committed suicide, due to being groomed by sexual predator Jeffrey Epstein, who appears linked to many high powerful ‘Christian’ men worldwide.
+This is veering into other areas like homophobia, not doing anything about genocide, cosying up to world dictators and groping women.
+We have a situation where the monarchy (head of our Church of England) used money to pay off a young woman who has now committed suicide, due to being groomed by sexual predator Jeffrey Epstein, who appears linked to powerful ‘Christian’ men.

 It’s not for us to have shame, it’s for them.
 Gisèle Pelicot (whose husband drugged her to be raped multiple times in France)